grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 2. The trading pairs are selected & sorted on a custom scoring system which combines both cointegration strength & correlation.

-3. The top 5 highest-scoring pairs are then selected for backtesting.
+3. The top 5 highest-scoring pairs are then selected for statarb backtesting.

 Outcome
 1. On an initial JPY 5m allocation to each strat (ie. JPY 1m per pair).